apaivinen/apaivinen.github.io/_posts/2023-03-04-creating-cyberchef-image.md

 CMD ["nginx", "-g", "daemon off;"]
 ```
 As when I was testing this image I noticed it's huge.
 I mean way too huge.
 Base image is less than 10MB and compiled CyberChef is 31MB.
 The image I created was more than 600MB in total even after deleting source codes & NodeJS modules.
+So I needed to figure out a way to shrink the image size.

 Then I found-out about "multi-stage builds".
 Basically I needed to split my image building to two stages.